BrendanSiche/Yatetris/README.md

 The mechanics are heavilly based on the TGM serie
 - You have a few frames to "lock" a piece in place, even after a drop
+- Wallkick are possible, T spinning should work as well
 - Clearing a certain ammount of lines will increase the level, and thus the speed of the game
 - The scoring formula is as follow
   Score = ((Level + Lines)/4) x Lines x Combo